Azure/data-api-builder/docs/configuration-file.md

 where

 + `object` is the name of the database object to be used
-+ `type` described if the object is a table, a view or a stored procedure
++ `type` describes if the object is a table, a view or a stored procedure
 + `key-fields` is a list of columns to be used to uniquely identify an item.
 Needed if type is `view` or if type is `table` and there is no Primary Key defined on it
 + `parameters` is optional and can be used if type is `stored-procedure`.
 The key-value pairs specified in this object will be used to supply values to stored procedures parameters, in case those are not specified in the HTTP request